 Disclaimer: I am not a Dota 2 official.
-All the information depicted blow is based mainly on my detailed research and somewhat personal experience (Which may be less than many of you).
-There might be some stuff which you may not agree, but remember all the data is taken from the official and very reliable sources.
+All the information depicted blow is based mainly on my detailed research and most of the data extracted from the official Dota 2 site or Wykrms Reddy’s social account (Valve’s graphic designer and unofficial spokesperson).

-If you are looking for details about how Calibration MMR works and how to get high Calibration MMR, please read this article.
+You can also check our guide about how Dota 2 Calibration MMR works and how to get high Calibration MMR.
 It explains in detail about different aspects of calibration MMR.

 What is Dota 2 MMR Ranking?